 Exports Activities of Benin

-Benin’s total exports in 2023 reached $1,052,210,913.54, accounting for 21.65% of its GDP.
-With a medium level of importance, export activities play a significant role in the country’s economy, contributing to growth and development.
+Benin’s total exports in 2023 reached $1.05 billion, accounting for approximately 5.3% of its GDP (UN Comtrade, 2023).
+Benin’s trade balance reflects its position as a transit economy via the port of Cotonou, with re-export flows to landlocked neighbors boosting import volumes beyond domestic consumption.
+Export activities play a significant role in the country’s economy, contributing to growth and development.

 Benin’s export activities are diversified, with cotton, gold, coconuts, cashews, and soybeans being major commodities.
 The country’s top export partners are India, Bangladesh, UAE, China, and Egypt, with India being the largest at 27%.